-Issue 1.3: Does the Endowment ensure that applications are processed and evaluated in accordance with legislative requirements and Agency policies?
+Issue 1.6: Does the NEA ensure that applications are processed and evaluated in accordance with legislative requirements and Agency policies?

-Strategy: The OIG will survey and document the existing practices and procedures.
+Strategy: The OIG will survey and document the existing policies and procedures at the Agency program level, Panel level and the Council level.
 Subsequent efforts will focus on areas in which compliance may be improved.